mindsdb/mindsdb/docs/mindsdb-docs/docs/index.md

 ```

 !!! done "Congratulations"
-      If you got this far you have, trained a predictive model using SQL, and have used it tell the future!
+      If you got this far, you have trained a predictive model using SQL and have used it to tell the future!